 Before You Begin

-If space is an issue, consider buying a unit that, in addition to the file drawers, will include storage, a work surface or a set of bookshelves.
+- If space is an issue, consider buying a unit that will includes storage such as a work surface or a set of bookshelves, in addition to the file drawers.

 Flat file cabinets are designed to hold non-standard sized documents like blueprints, charts, posters (stored flat) and maps.
 Some models can be stacked and/or bolted together for the appearance of one tall unit; other flat file cabinets are available in 10-drawer units.
 There are numerous types of flat filing cabinets available, including features like, metal plan depressors to keep documents flat, anti-slip pads to prevent stacked units from sliding, dust covers and oversized drawers.
 As with most other types of filing cabinets, flat files are available with or without locks.